serenity-rs/poise/examples/README.md

 # basic_structure

-Showcases the basics of poise: `FrameworkOptions`, creating and accessing the data struct, a help command, defining commands and sending responses.
+Showcases the basics of poise: `FrameworkOptions`, creating and accessing the data struct, defining commands and sending responses.

 # feature_showcase